demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/README.md

 #### Cortex XSOAR Azure App

-In order to use the Cortex XSOAR Azure application, use the default application ID (55f9764e-300a-474a-a2bb-549cece85439).
+In order to use the Cortex XSOAR Azure application, use the default application ID (d4736600-e3d5-4c97-8e65-57abd2b979fe).

 You only need to fill in your subscription ID and resource group name.
-For more details, follow [Azure Integrations Parameters](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#azure-integrations-params).

-#### Self-Configured Azure App

-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

-The application must have *user_impersonation* permission and must allow public client flows (can be found under the **Authentication** section of the app).

 ## Configure Azure Network Security Groups on Cortex XSOAR